 No legal requirements define site survey data quality, so the onus is on the operator to use the appropriate data to accurately describe the challenges they may face in the environment they are exploring.
 However, there are guidelines.
 The International Association of Oil and Gas Producers (IOGP) produce guidelines for the conduct of offshore drilling hazard site surveys.
 IOGP report 373-18-1 and the associated technical notes (Report 373-18-2) provide detailed descriptions of the data requirements for specific scenarios.

-Prior to performing a site survey, the IOGP recommend a desk study to assess the data needs for a geohazard study.
+Before performing a site survey, the IOGP recommends a desk study to assess the data needs for a geohazard study.
 The guidelines suggest: